 Tolkien and the Good – Evil Axis

 JRR Tolkien and CS Lewis were buds and both of their extensive writings framed reality in terms of good and evil.
 No one would question the depth of Tolkien’s work and few would question the hopefulness in his writings either.
 Although Tolkien’s characters have long journeys to traverse, there was no question that goodness would prevail, no matter how small its vessel.
+In fact, there is a term for the hopeful optimism of Tolkien: Eucatastrophe.

 Tolkien influenced others in this matter.
 In the same timeframe of Tolkien’s writings, Poul Anderson released Three Hearts and Three Lions.
 Otherwise unremarkable, Anderson’s fantasy novel has the same dualistic nature of good and evil as Tolkien’s.
 The book attempted to make sense of World War II by using a parallel fantasy world as an allegory, representing the war as a battle of the great forces of Chaos vs. Law.